theRussetPotato/blendshape-groups/README.md

 ## Supported versions

-This tool was tested in Maya 2018 Extension 4.<br>
+This library was tested in Maya 2018 Extension 4.<br>
 It was also written to be compatible for both Python 2 and 3, so it should work with Maya 2017 and above.

 ## Usage